net-daemon/docs/docs/user/support_policy.md

 ## Support and maintenance policy

-We are a small team maintaining this project in our free time so we are happy to support and maintain the latest major version of the NetDaemon.
+We are a small team maintaining this project in our free time so we are happy to support and maintain the latest major version of the NetDaemon to the extent of our time and availability.
 We have no means to support older versions.
 We can **not** guarantee anything but we will do our best to help you out as long as this project is active.

-_These policies could be changed at any time without prior notice._
+_These policies are a guide but no promisies and could be changed at any time without prior notice._

 ### What we support

 We offer support through the [Discord server](https://discord.gg/QwvWpy8M) and [GitHub issues](https://github.com/net-daemon/netdaemon/issues) for the latest major version of NetDaemon.
-We will provide bug fixes and security patches for the latest major version.
+We will try our best to provide bug fixes and security patches for the latest major version if we can but no guarantees.
 We do recommend using the Discord server for faster response times.

 ### What happens to older versions?